Bikoil/Lua-stuff/README.md

 # What is it exactly for?

-- For testing my personal projects
+- For testing my lua files before putting them into the main branch

 # Why am i making this?